FineUploader/fine-uploader/docs/callbacks.md

 for each selected, dropped, or `addFiles` submitted file and for each `addBlobs` submitted `Blob`, provided you do not return false in your `onValidateBatch` handler, and also provided the `stopOnFirstInvalidFile` validation option is not set and a previous invocation of your `onValidate` callback in this batch has not returned false.
 This callback is always invoked before the default Fine Uploader validators execute.
 Note that a `FileOrBlobData` object has two properties: `name` and `size`.
 The `size` property will be undefined if the user agent does not support the File API.
+You may also return a [`qq.Promise`](promise.md) if non-blocking work is required here.
+Processing of this item, along with any additional items in the associated batch, will be deferred until the promise is fulfilled.
+Deferral of all other items in the batch is done to ensure the `stopOnFirstInvalidFile` property of the `validation` option is respected.
+If a promise is returned, a call to `failure` is the same as returning "false".

 * `onValidateBatch(Array fileOrBlobDataArray)` - This callback is invoked once for each batch of files or `Blob`s selected, dropped, or submitted via the `addFiles` or `addBlobs`  API functions.
 A FileOrBlobData array is passed in representing all files or `Blob`s selected or dropped at once.
 This allows